Stanley Tan (Chairman)

 Cherie is a recipient of the Baiyulan Award from the Shanghai government and her initiatives for HIV AIDS awareness in Indonesia won awards from UNAIDS, International Labor Organisation and the Indonesian government.

-Last but not least she a new Orchid species of Dendrodium was named ‘Cherie Nursalim’ in honor of her services in the founding board of ‘Gardens by the Bay’ in Singapore.
+Last but not least she a new Orchid species of Dendrodium was named ‘Cherie Nursalim’ in honour of her services in the founding board of ‘Gardens by the Bay’ in Singapore.

 Mr David Zuellig has been in the forefront of the group’s development and expansion, in both insurance broking and underwriting.
 He was Chairman of Accette Broking Group from 1989 till the group divested its broking business in 2011.